uptrace/bun-docs/docs/postgres/uuid.md

 go get github.com/google/uuid
 ```

-[satori/go.uuid](https://github.com/satori/go.uuid) works too, but it has not been updated for some
+[satori/go.uuid](https://github.com/satori/go.uuid) works too, but it does not look maintained any
-time.
+more.

-## Definining a model
+## Defining a model

 Now all you need to do is to specify a SQL type and a default expression: